Horizon 7.0 AT Treadmill Review

 It doesn't matter if your device isn't Bluetooth compatible as you can connect with a normal audio adaptor cable which is included.
 This means you can even connect an mp3 player.
 The audio in jack is at the top right of the console and connects to your headphone jack.
 If you're very old fashioned and use a CD player, you can connect this if you want to.

-+ Long Deck - Expensive and high end treadmills usually have a 60" deck and you have it on the 7.0 AT.
++ Long Deck - Expensive and high end treadmills usually have a 60" deck and you have it on this Horizon 7.0 AT.
 This means even someone who is very tall and has a long stride can still use this treadmill successfully.
-Even though there is a long deck, the 7.0 AT is folding so you'll save space when it's not in use.
+Even though there is a long deck, the it is folding so you'll save space when it's not in use.

 + Lifetime Warranty - This covers the frame and motor.
 The frame is well made and rugged.
 I can't see the frame warranty being needed so much, but it's there for piece of mind.
 There's a lot more that can go wrong with the motor, so it's great that Horizon are confident about the quality of their motors.
 The motor is the most important component of a treadmill.